 Originally a thriving lumber town and then a major industrial city, Saginaw, MI is currently focused on innovation, manufacturing and the development of clean energy.
-As of 2014, there were 856,682 small businesses, employing 1,755,901 people, based in the state of Michigan, and nearly 4,200 of these businesses were headquartered in Saginaw.
+During previous years, there were 856,682 small businesses, employing 1,755,901 people, based in the state of Michigan, and nearly 4,200 of these businesses were headquartered in Saginaw.
 Whatever your business industry and no matter how large or small your company, it is important that you protect your investment with a suitable Saginaw business insurance policy.
-Consider this: In 2014 alone, businesses in Michigan collected $12,848,751 in business insurance claims.
+Consider this: In recent years, businesses in Michigan collected $12,848,751 in business insurance claims.

 Saginaw businesses contribute to Michigan’s GSP, but a major disaster that causes significant damage to your business or surrounding structures or roadways can force you to halt business operations for an extended time while repairs are made.
 This can significantly affect your business revenues and lead to financial hardship for your company.

 Make sure that your Saginaw commercial insurance policy includes business interruption insurance so that your business can continue to collect income during the forced closure.
 That way, you can continue to pay key employee salaries as well as monthly expenses until you are once again able to resume normal business operations.
 This coverage is typically limited to 12 months, though a few policies may allow for longer coverage periods.